2023 MED QSR WEB SITE INDEX

 74. A knowledge gap remains when it comes to measuring the sustainability of maritime economic activities and their individual contribution to the degradation of the environment.
 This chapter provides a qualitative analysis of this link, while further work on the monitoring and observation of the pressures caused by the maritime economy needs to be conducted, linking the Blue Economy with the Ecosystem Approach.

-75. However, action to “close the tap” of impacts on the marine environment that stem from the maritime economy cannot wait for complete datasets on these impacts to be In application of the precautionary principle, a well-calibrated balance between the development of the maritime economy and increased protection and restoration of the Mediterranean environment is needed, through urgent and systemic regulatory action, in order to achieve a truly sustainable Blue Economy that is compatible with achieving GES in the Mediterranean.
+75. However, action to “close the tap” of impacts on the marine environment that stem from the maritime economy cannot wait for complete datasets on these impacts to be available.
+In application of the precautionary principle, a well-calibrated balance between the development of the maritime economy and increased protection and restoration of the Mediterranean environment is needed, through urgent and systemic regulatory action, in order to achieve a truly sustainable Blue Economy that is compatible with achieving GES in the Mediterranean.

 Tourism

-Figure 6: Pressures exerted by the tourism sector on the marine environment.
+Figure 7: Pressures exerted by the tourism sector on the marine environment.

-Source: UNEP/MAP and Plan Bleu, 2020.
+Source: UNEP/MAP and Plan Bleu 2020.

 76. Exceptional natural resources (including 46,000 km of coastline), cultural heritage, diversity of the region, its gastronomy and climate, coupled with favourable geographic location and good connectivity with the main source markets have all contributed to the Mediterranean becoming the world’s leading tourism destination (UN World Tourism Organisation, UNWTO, 2015; UNEP/ MAP and Plan Bleu, 2020).
 Mediterranean destinations developed a rich and diverse set of tourism products, services and experiences, completing the traditional sun and sea attractions with health, sports, nature and culture as well as cruise and business tourism.